 Patrick D. Flores is Professor of Art Studies at the University of the Philippines, which he chaired from 1997-2003, and Curator of the Vargas Museum in Manila.
 He is Adjunct Curator at the National Art Gallery, Singapore.
 He was one of the curators of Under Construction: New Dimensions in Asian Art in 2000 and the Gwangju Biennale (Position Papers) in 2008.
 He was a Visiting Fellow at the National Gallery of Art in Washington, D.C. in 1999 and an Asian Public Intellectuals Fellow in 2004.
 Among his publications are Painting History: Revisions in Philippine Colonial Art (1999), Remarkable Collection: Art, History, and the National Museum (2006) and Past Peripheral: Curation in Southeast Asia (2008).
 He was a grantee of the Asian Cultural Council (2010) and a member of the Advisory Board of the exhibition The Global Contemporary: Art Worlds After 1989 (2011) organized by the Center for Art and Media in Karlsruhe and member of the Guggenheim Museum’s Asian Art Council (2011).
 He co-edited the Southeast Asian issue with Joan Kee for Third Text (2011).

-Lisa Ito-Tapang is currently a lecturer in art history at the Department of Theory of the University of the Philippines College of Fine Arts (UP CFA).
-Her writings on the visual arts have appeared in Pananaw Philippine Journal of Visual Arts, Forum on Contemporary Art and Society, Asian Art News and Ctrl+P Journal of Contemporary Art.
-She co-authored Without Walls: A Tour of Philippine Paintings at the Turn of the Millenium (2010).
-She holds a degree in Fine Arts from the UP CFA and is taking up her master’s degree in art studies at the UP College of Arts and Letters.
+Lisa Ito teaches art history and theory at the University of the Philippines College of Fine Arts (UP CFA).
+Her writings have appeared in Pananaw Philippine Journal of Visual Arts, Forum on Contemporary Art and Society, Asian Art News and Ctrl+P Journal of Contemporary Art, among others.
+She co-authored Without Walls: A Tour of Philippine Paintings at the Turn of the Millennium (2010).
+She holds a degree in Fine Arts (Art History) from the UP CFA and is taking up her master’s degree in art studies at the UP College of Arts and Letters.

 Nonoy L. Lauzon is the Programmer for Screenings at the U.P.
 Film Institute.
 He has double degrees in Philosophy and Humanities from the University of the Philippines.
 He is a published film critic and has previously worked for a number of national newspapers including the Philippine Journal, People’s Journal and The Manila Times.
 He used to contribute a column for the old Mirror Weekly and now regularly writes for two of the country’s leading national tabloid dailies.
 He is currently pursuing an M.A. in Media Studies (Film) at the U.P.
 College of Mass Communication.